Skip to content

 Canvas variants

 For selecting Canvas variants that belong to a chosen Canvas.
-It must be used in conjunction with a Canvas or Canvases variable.
+It must be used with a Canvas or Canvases variable.

 • Replacement value: Canvas variants API IDs, strings delimited by commas such as in api-id1, api-id2.